The Treaty of Lisbon

 No additional exclusive competences are transferred to the Union by the Treaty of Lisbon.
 However, it changes the way the Union exercises its existing powers and some new (shared) powers, by enhancing citizens’ participation and protection, creating a new institutional set-up and modifying the decision-making processes for increased efficiency and transparency.
 A higher level of parliamentary scrutiny and democratic accountability is therefore attained.

-Unlike the Constitutional Treaty, the Treaty of Lisbon contains no article formally enshrining the supremacy of Union law over national legislation, but a declaration was attached to the Treaty to this effect (Declaration No 17), referring to an opinion of the Council’s Legal Service which reiterates consistent case-law of the Court.
+Unlike the Constitutional Treaty, the Treaty of Lisbon contains no article formally enshrining the supremacy of Union law over national legislation.
+However, a declaration was attached to the Treaty to this effect (Declaration 17); it explains how EU law takes precedence over national law in accordance with well settled case-law of the Court of Justice of the European Union.

 The Treaty of Lisbon gives the EU full legal personality.
 Therefore, the Union obtains the ability to sign international treaties in the areas of its attributed powers or to join an international organisation.
 Member States may only sign international agreements that are compatible with EU law.